Naracoorte, South Australia: Climate

+Naracoorte has a dry temperate mediterranean climate (Köppen: Csb, Trewartha: Csbk), bordering on semi-arid climate (Köppen: BSk).
+It has warm, dry summers that are frequently interrupted by cold fronts.
+Naracoorte has cool, very rainy winters.

 Media

 Newspapers

-The town is home to The Naracoorte Herald, a newspaper published in the town (under that name) since 1948.
+The town is home to The Naracoorte Herald, a newspaper published in the town under that name since 1948.
 Prior to that, the newspaper had used the older spelling of the town, and was known as The Narracoorte Herald, which had begun publication on 14 December 1875.
 It was formerly part of Fairfax Media, with the Fairfax regional office located in the town on Smith Street.
-Since mid 2019 it has been owned by Australian Community Media who purchased the Rural Press publications when Fairfax was bought by Nine.
+Since mid 2019, it has been owned by Australian Community Media, who purchased the Rural Press publications when Fairfax was bought by Nine.

 In 1912, a nearby publication, the Tatiara and Lawloit News (13 June 1908 – 15 June 1912), which also printed in Naracoorte, was absorbed into the Herald.

-In May 2020 a new rival paper, "Naracoorte Community News" was launched by Michael Waite to fill the gap left by the suspension of ‘'The Naracoorte Herald'’ during the COVID-19 pandemic.
+In May 2020, a new rival paper, "Naracoorte Community News" was launched by Michael Waite to fill the gap left by the suspension of ‘'The Naracoorte Herald'’ during the COVID-19 pandemic.